STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 Using the data first described by Liberman et al., we were able to accomplish our three goals.
 Using EdgeR we identified significantly DEGs while examining interactive effects of [infection status and age], [infection status and sex], and [age and sex].
 We further leveraged GO ontology analysis to identify genes that were directly related to the immune response system in humans.
 We concluded that there were no significant associations to immune function using the interaction of age and sex.
 Lastly, we successfully build a classification model (with an accuracy of 97%) that utilizes three genes (EFS, MTCO2P22 and EXOC5P1) to predict if an individual has COVID-19.
 As future work, we would like to explore the biological mechanisms of why our model (specially the logistic regression generated such high accuracy scores).
 This could be done by a more detailed pathway analysis (using GO) or wet lab techniques such a knock out models.

+We also think that if we included the infection state as a covariate in the third design matrix we could have seen more DEGs and higher enrichment for immune function but we could not test this as part of our analysis.
+Additionally, to validate our ML model we could use a new dataset and this is also something we did not test as part of our study.